agoldbin/liftBuddy/ProjectPlan.md

 ### Week 5

-- [ ] Create the template for all jsps using bootstrap or materialize
+- [ ] Create the template for all jsps using materialize
 - [ ] Weekly journal entry
 - [ ] Add the role table
 - [ ] Add the role entity